OSDeploy/GitBook/osdrivers/setup/ps-osdriver-module.md

 # PS&gt; OSDriver Module

-You will need to add the OSDriver Module to PowerShell before you can Download the Repository
+You will need to add the OSDriver Module to PowerShell before you can Download the Sample Repository

 ---